rutvikk99/synapse/demos/module4/README.md

     ![The pipeline run succeeded.](media/pipeline-user-profiles-run-complete.png "Pipeline runs")

+    > It can take over 10 minutes for the run to complete with the addition of the notebook activity.

 12. Select the name of the pipeline to view the pipeline's activity runs.

     ![The pipeline name is selected.](media/select-pipeline.png "Pipeline runs")